 Summaries of Resolved Criminal Cases (1988-2020)

-- Bijan Rafiekian (2019)—Mr. Rafeikian, a business partner of former National Security Advisor Michael Flynn, was convicted by a jury of willfully failing to register under FARA and of violating a statute that is similar to FARA at 18 U.S.C. § 951.
+- Bijan Rafiekian (2019)—Mr. Rafeikian, a business partner of former National Security Advisor Michael Flynn, was convicted by a jury of conspiring to file a materially false statement under FARA and of violating a statute that is similar to FARA at 18 U.S.C. § 951.
 Mr. Rafeikian’s consulting firm was hired in 2016 to advocate for the extradition of Turkish dissident cleric Fethullah Gulen.
 Prosecutors accused Rafiekian, who was also part of President Trump’s transition team, of concealing Turkish government officials’ involvement in the lobbying campaign on behalf of Turkish President Erdogan to expel Gulen from the United States.
 The prosecution alleged that high-level Turkish officials approved the budget for the project and that the Turkish officials were updated regularly by an intermediary.
-Mr. Rafeikian’s consultancy submitted a retroactive FARA registration, that prosecutors was false because it listed a Dutch company as its only “foreign principal” and indicated that the Dutch company was not supervised by a foreign government or other foreign principal.
+Mr. Rafeikian’s consultancy submitted a retroactive FARA registration, that prosecutors argued was false because it listed a Dutch company as its only “foreign principal” and indicated that the Dutch company was not supervised by a foreign government or other foreign principal.
 Mr. Rafeikian’s conviction was later overturned by a federal judge because the prosecution “failed to offer substantial evidence from which any rational juror could find beyond a reasonable doubt” that he had willfully violated FARA and 18 U.S.C. § 951.
 Mr. Flynn separately pleaded guilty to making material false statements in an interview with the Federal Bureau of Investigation, but was ultimately pardoned by President Donald Trump.